 Biography

-Joe has succeeded in countless deportation cases, many of which presented extraordinary challenges, on behalf of green-card holders facing deportation over criminal convictions and criminal aliens applying for green cards.
-For example, he won a waiver and preserved permanent residence of a client arrested at the border smuggling 307 grams of heroin into the United States.
-In another case, Mr. Reina secured a green card for an individual who spent ten years in federal prison for an armed bank robbery.
+Joe has succeeded in hundreds of deportation cases, many of which presented extraordinary challenges.
+In one case, he saved from deportation a permanent resident arrested at the border attempting to return to the United States with 307 grams of heroin in his underpants.
+In another case, Mr. Reina secured a green card for a man who spent ten years in federal prison for bank robbery.
 In yet another, he won permanent residence for an alien with seven drunk-driving convictions.
-Joe has won the deportation cases of dozens of others convicted of similarly serious offenses.
-His cases also include the precedent decisions, Deanda-Romo, 23 I&N Dec.
-597 (BIA 2003) and Quilantan, 25 I&N Dec.
-285 (BIA 2010).
+He has won dozens of other similarly difficult cases.

-Mr. Reina has spoken across the United States and abroad on immigration law and policy and has been consulted as an expert on immigration law on radio and television here and abroad.
-Both state and federal courts have relied on his expert testimony and the Department of Homeland Security itself has called Mr. Reina as an expert witness.
+At the request of the American Immigration Lawyers Association (AILA), Joe authored a chapter of The Waivers Book - Advanced Issues in Immigration Law Practice.
+He has published over thirty-five legal articles, has spoken across the United States and abroad on immigration law and policy, and has given insight into immigration law on national and international radio and television.
+State and federal courts have relied on his expertise and the Department of Homeland Security has called him as an expert witness.

 Education